MagaliDrumare/A-Little-guide-to-building-Large-Language-Models-in-2024/README.md

 -

-## 🎯 Focus on a Little guide to building Large Language Models in 2024
+## 🎯 A Little guide to building Large Language Models in 2024
 This is a post-recording of a 75 min lecture on how to train a LLM from scratch in 2024 made by Thom Wolf - Hugging Face
  - https://huggingface.co/posts/thomwolf/706415412818350
  - https://youtu.be/2-SPH9hIKT8?feature=shared